NoBrainerGames/nobrainergames.github.io/docs/blog/musings/Scene A.md

 The massive direwolf just beyond the boulder was eating.
 He could hear metal shattering as the creature chewed through the bodies -- equipment and all -- of two members of his troop.
 Fellow Scouts-in-training.

 This wasn't supposed to happen.
 This was supposed to be a simple reconnaissance exercise.
-The field instructors had definitely said that the worst they would encounter was a harpy, but those creatures tended to keep to themselves unless their nests were disturbed.
-And from what Raith knew of direwolves, they should have been in hibernation this time of the year.
+The field instructors had definitely said that the worst they would encounter was a harpy, but those creatures kept to themselves unless their nests were disturbed.
+And from what Raith knew of direwolves, they should have been in hibernation right now.
 They were known to be active only during the winter.
 What had gone wrong?

 *Fuck.
 Fuck, fuck, fuck!
 Kill it!
 How do I kill it?*

 Raith had nowhere to run, and that was metaphorically speaking.
-Even if he ran, the direwolf would be upon him before he could begin to utter a scream.
+If he bolted right now, the direwolf would be upon him before he could begin to utter a scream.
 Once the direwolf finished eating Raith's companions, its sense of smell would lead it right to his little nook in the boulder.
 That would be the end.

 *Kill!
 KILL!
 Kill!*